singaround/songbook/posts/dates.md

 **Monday 6th July** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
 Finish singing at 10pm.
 We will likely be singing in the covered area in the pub garden, unless the weather is unsuitable.

 **Monday 3rd August** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
 Finish singing at 10pm.
-We will likely be singing in the covered area in the pub garden, unless the weather is unsuitable.
+We'll likely be singing in the covered area in the pub garden, unless the weather is unsuitable.

 ⭐ **Monday 31st August (Bank Holiday)** - a special "songbook session" - a chance to talk through songs in the song book, collectively make edits and nominate new songs to add.
 Some singing, but more chat than usual.
 All welcome, but may not be the best introduction if you've not been before.
 From 6:30⭐

 **Monday 7th September** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
 Finish singing at 10pm.
 We will likely be singing in the covered area in the pub garden, unless the weather is unsuitable.

 **Monday 5th October** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-Finish singing at 10pm.
 We will likely be singing in the 'Shadow Gallery', the downstairs room at the Jolly Farmers.